KenXBS/XBS/README.md

 a foundation for domain-specific modeling; XBS execution environment provides many off-the-shelf features for BPM applications, e.g. monitor, analyze, events trap, etc.

+## <a name="WhyXBS"/>Why XBS?

+ * Visually model application processes/logic.
+Using XBS IDE, developers graphically define/declare all the aspects of application processes: process start/end time, process life span (short or long running), process interface (inputs, outcomes, inlet/outlet and sync/a-sync calls, inlet/outlet events), process flow, process interaction, process hierarchy/containment and process type (transaction enabled, real-time, UI, background job, etc.).
+Application's UI processes and background processes are modeled together.
+No doubts, visual process design brings many benefits to application development: it allows quick prototyping design and concept validation; it lets developers and other project stake holders collaborate in an efficient way; it makes project's maintenance much easier since most interested application logic is presented visually.
+See [Screen Shots](#ScreenShots)

+ * Application developed with XBS is 'forced' to be modular.
+Application development typically ends up with a set of fully tested and reusable (domain specific) modules.
+It would significantly reduce the cost of future development.

+ * XBS Application Server provides a clustered computing environment for application execution.
+It provides off-the-shelf functions to applications at run-time, at module level: fail-over & load balance, distributed computing (RPC), distributed transaction, real-time tracing and execution profiling & monitor, etc. XBS provides a web console, to manage XBS application server cluster.
+Those build-in functionality would significant reduce the cost and time of application development.

+ * Benefits from its modular and loosely-coupled nature, XBS application is highly scale-able and can be executed on different hardware environment, from single machine to a large clustered computer farm, without code change.

 ## <a name="Advantages" />Architecture advantages